afollestad/ulfberht/README.md

 scoping support, especially on Android. _This is the result._

 You may be wondering what makes this library different than KOIN or other Kotlin "DI" libraries?
-Ulfberht uses annotation processing to do actual dependency injection vs. plain service location.
-A big example of this difference is that you don't need to manually tell this library how to fill constructor parameters, they are filled for you by generated code.
+Libraries like KOIN are just service locators - you need to build the dependency graph manually, filling in constructors, etc. Annotation processor based DI libraries handle this for you with code generation, so you *don't* need to write boilerplate and you *don't* need to use reflection.

 ---